boostorg/msm/include/boost/msm/backmp11/README.md

 The support of EUML induces longer compilation times by the need to include the Boost proto headers and applying C++03 variadic template emulation.
 If you want to use a UML-like syntax, please try out the new PUML frontend.

-### The fsm check support is removed
+### The fsm check and find region support is removed

-The implementation of the checks depends on mpl_graph, which induces high compilation times.
+The implementation of these two features depends on mpl_graph, which induces high compilation times.

 ### `sm_ptr` support is removed